-The College recognises the importance of personal data to individuals, and treats their data with care and respect.
-It also seeks to comply with all aspects of data protection legislation.
-The Data Protection Act (1998) has now been replaced by the General Data Protection Regulation (GDPR), which came into force on 25th May 2018.
-The GDPR, which has European wide agreement strengthens the DPA rules, gives more rights and protection to data subjects (e.g. students and staff) and tightens the rules on breaches, with stronger enforcement.
+The College recognises the importance of personal data to individuals and treats their data with care and respect.
+It also seeks to comply with all aspects of data protection legislation including the Data Protection Act 2018 and the General Data Protection Regulation (UK GDPR), both of which came into force in May 2018.